agnesfromeverywhere/thepsychedelicdigest/posts/australia-psilocybin-approval-2026.md

 ---
-title: Australia's Psilocybin Approval: What It Means for Patients in 2026
+title: "Australia's Psilocybin Approval: What It Means for Patients in 2026"
-date: 2026-03-15
+date: "2026-03-15"
-author: Agnes Horry
+author: "Agnes Horry"
+category: "Policy"
+readTime: "2 min read"
-excerpt: In July 2023, Australia became the first country to officially approve psilocybin as a medicine.
-Here is what that means in practice — who can access it, what it costs, and what the research says.
+excerpt: "In July 2023, Australia became the first country to officially approve psilocybin as a medicine.
+Here is what that actually means for patients in 2026."
-category: Policy
-tags: psilocybin, australia, tga, policy, access
 image: "/images/australia-psilocybin.jpg"
+tags:
+  - psilocybin
+  - australia
+  - tga
+  - policy
+  - access
 ---
 In July 2023, Australia's Therapeutic Goods Administration (TGA) made history by becoming the first national regulator to approve psychedelic substances for therapeutic use.
 Psilocybin received approval for treatment-resistant depression.
 MDMA received approval for PTSD.

 Three years later, access remains limited — but the framework is real, and it is expanding.